When making a payment: Should I create a customer, subscription or charge?

 - If you add a new subscription, a customer will be created automatically.

-- A subscription is an automated, recurring (repeating) charge against a customer.
+- A subscription is an automated, recurring (repeating) charge to a customer.
 It has a schedule for when charges of a certain amount are to be made.

 - Related Article: How do I add a new subscription?

-- A charge can be created individually for one-off payments.
+- A charge can be created individually for one-time payments.

 - Note: Creating a charge will not save customer details (first name, email, payment sources etc.) and no Customer object will be created.